Dani Filth: Career

 Dani Filth's present and primary band is Cradle of Filth.
 He also has been lending his voice to the band Devilment, a side project that has taken off into a full-time job in between Cradle records.
 His earliest bands were Carnival Fruitcake, The Lemon Grove Kids, PDA, Feast on Excrement, the Bondage Boys, and Hash Gordon and the Drug Barons.
 He named Judas Priest, Venom, Emperor, Destruction, Slayer, Iron Maiden, Sabbat, Misfits, Paradise Lost and Tim Burton's The Nightmare Before Christmas among his major influences.

 At the age of eighteen, Filth took up a job at a Chinese restaurant.
 He later chose his career in music over an internship at a newspaper, although his "Dani's Inferno" column ran for two years in Metal Hammer during the late 1990s.

 He has co-written and released The Gospel of Filth with Gavin Baddeley.
-The book, which Filth describes as an "occult study," features contributions from Clive Barker, Christopher Lee and Ingrid Pierson.
 He had been accused many times of being a Satanist, but has denounced such rumours, claiming instead to being "more of a Luciferian."

 Away from Cradle, Filth appeared on the Roadrunner United CD in 2005 (contributing vocals to "Dawn of a Golden Age"), and recorded the song "(She's) The Mother of Tears" with Claudio Simonetti and Simonetti's band Daemonia, for the soundtrack of Dario Argento's film The Mother of Tears.

 Filth participated in the Temple of the Black Moon project in 2012 with guitarist Rob Caggiano, black metal musician King ov Hell on bass, and drummer John Tempesta.
 The supergroup aimed to combine rawer, extreme metal with the softer more melodious sounds of progressive rock, describing the band's sound as a "cross between Celtic Frost and Tool".
 Filth has also released two albums with Devilment since 2014.

-His high-profile has led to a handful of film and television roles.
+His high profile has led to a handful of film and television roles.
+In 2000, Filth appeared in the movie Cradle of Fear as The Man, a deranged psychopath taking revenge on his father's persecutors.
+Cradle of Fear unfolds four stories all linked by the thread of an incarcerated child killer wreaking vengeance on those responsible for his imprisonment.
+The movie's tagline on some posters was, "It's not if they die...
+It's how...".
 In 2003, he provided the voice of the eponymous main character in the feature-length animation Dominator.
 Moreover, Filth has appeared numerous times on British television, most notably 1998's Living With the Enemy, Never Mind the Buzzcocks in 2001, Big Brother's Big Mouth in 2008.
 He has also appeared on the American series Viva La Bam in 2005, and was interviewed for two episodes of the Metal Evolution series, on shock rock and extreme metal in 2012 and 2014 respectively.

 In 2010, he was ranked 95 in the Hit Parader's Top 100 Metal Vocalists of All Time.

 Scottish death metal band Party Cannon dedicated Dani the song "I Believe in Dani Filth", released in December 2021 with an animated version of Dani in a Street Fighter-styled video.